Colorado law prohibits the knowing possession of the following 10 weapons (with some exceptions):

 Short rifles are rifles with a barrel(s) less than 16 inches long or an overall length of less than 26 inches.

-Colorado gun law classifies short rifles as “dangerous weapons.”
-Possessing a dangerous weapon is a class 5 felony, carrying:
+Since Colorado gun law classifies short rifles as “dangerous weapons,” possessing one is a class 5 felony, carrying:

-- 1 to 3 years in prison (with two years of mandatory parole), and/or
+- 1 to 3 years in prison (with 2 years of mandatory parole) and/or

 - $1,000 to $100,000 in fines.

-A subsequent conviction is a class 4 felony in Colorado, punishable by:
+A subsequent conviction is a class 4 felony, punishable by:

 - $2,000 to $500,000 in fines.